Read about our special guest adjudicators for the High School Invitational portion of the 54th annual Elmhurst University Jazz Festival.

-The Gil Evans Project was born out of composer/producer Ryan Truesdell’s desire to restore and perform Gil Evans’ music directly from Gil’s original manuscripts.
+Composer/producer Ryan Truesdell rose to prominence with his Gil Evans Project, born of his desire to restore and perform Gil Evans’ music directly from Gil’s original manuscripts.
 The magic of Gil’s writing lies in the details, and without his original scores, it is nearly impossible to accurately perform his music as originally intended.
 After years of painstaking research, countless hours of preparation, and with full support from the Evans family, Ryan Truesdell and the Gil Evans Project have made it possible, for the first time, to perform Gil’s music in its purest form: directly from his manuscripts.

 Ryan Truesdell’s Gil Evans Project performed the music of the Birth of the Cool at the main Festival in February; we welcome him to the High School Invitational as both a guest adjudicator of the high school performances and as feature performer.
 He will conduct the Elmhurst University Jazz Band in special performance of the music of Bob Brookmeyer.